‘B&B’ Recap For Wednesday, November 21: A Tribute To Steffy & Pam Pranks Quinn On Thanksgiving!

 Quinn said that she was grateful to be at Eric’s side, before it was his turn.
 He thanked everyone for being there, before turning to Donna who was on his right.
 He said that it was a pleasure to have her back in Los Angeles.
 Watching Eric speak about Donna got under Quinn’s skin, and it obviously unnerved her.

 Liam was to the right of Hope, but she broke tradition by first speaking about Steffy.
 She said she hoped that their daughters would see her as an inspiration.
-Liam agreed with his wife, and said that Steffy had a big heart.
+Liam agreed with his wife and said that Steffy had a big heart.
 Steffy then made a final speech before declaring, “It’s turkey time!”

 Cheers to a happy #BoldandBeautiful Thanksgiving!
 Thank you for celebrating with us on #ThanksgivingEve. ???? pic.twitter.com/paqsFP39Ok